endritblakqori/password-generator-GUI/README.md

 # password-generator-GUI

- Password generator app using GUI tkinter
+ Simple password generator app using GUI tkinter and customtkinter.